Northeast Community College

 Is It Hard to Get Into Northeast Community College?
 Acceptance Rate & Requirements

 Based in Norfolk, Nebraska, Northeast Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 56%.
+The graduation rate is roughly 56%.

 Can I Afford It?